 Much like a fisherman drops a baited line, waiting for any fish who happens to be swimming by to take the bait, classic phishing occurs when some form of cyber threat sends out many emails containing malicious software links to a group — whether it’s a certain company or the contact list of their latest victim.
 When the victim interacts with the email, their systems typically become infected if preventative measures are not taken.
 While scary, many people would recognize an old fashion style phishing email if it landed in their inbox.
 In fact, most of the dead giveaways of a phishing email would typically be caught by your email client.

-We may feel helpless against spear phishing in this day and age.
+It's easy to feel helpless against spear phishing in this day and age.
 Who are we to trust?
-Here are some quick tips to help protect you against a spear phishing attempt.
+Here are some quick tips to help protect you against a spear-phishing attempt.

 Even if an email sender looks familiar, double-check the address.

-A favorite spear phishing technique is to mask the true sender’s email address to avoid suspicion.
+A favorite spear-phishing technique is to mask the true sender’s email address to avoid suspicion.
 Certain emails requesting you engage with links or submit sensitive information may be phishing schemes from familiar-looking email addresses.
-Double-check to make sure that an email address truly belongs to the person claiming to be them.
-When in doubt, simply pick up the phone and call the number you already have for them.
-Never use the phone number a suspected spear phisher provides.
+Double-check to make sure that an email address truly belongs to the person they claim to be.
+When in doubt, simply call the phone number you already have on file for them or through the organization's official website.
+Never use the phone number provided by a suspected spear phisher.